 TRAVEL TIPS

-9 Common Onigiri Fillings To Know (Plus Some Unique Picks)
+20 Common Onigiri Fillings To Know (Plus Some Unique Picks)

-Much like a sandwich, onigiri are versatile, delicious, and the perfect quick lunch when your salaryman “lunch hour” is really six minutes long.
-If you're not familiar with Japanese ingredients, it can be tough to decipher onigiri (rice balls) fillings in Japan.
-So let’s explore those konbini shelves; the seaweed awaits!
+Much like a sandwich, onigiri are versatile, delicious and the perfect quick lunch when your salaryman “lunch hour” is really six minutes long.
+With so many to choose from, it can be tough to decipher onigiri (rice ball) fillings if you're not familiar with Japanese ingredients.

-What is an Onigiri?
+What is an onigiri?

 A photo of salmon onigiri (Japanese rice balls)

 Onigiri, or Japanese rice balls, are rice triangles wrapped in seaweed with usually savory fillings, often eaten as a fast meal or portable snack in Japan.
 You can get them anywhere you look, from packaged at convenience stores to handmade at grocery stores and even specialty mom-and-pop onigiri shops.
-They are a staple for bentos, and you can make your own onigiri at home with the Japanese rice available on byFood's market.

-Brief History of Onigiri
+Brief history of onigiri

 People in Japan have likely been taking their rice in ball form since ancient times.
-But the glorious reign of onigiri as we know them began in the Edo period (1603–1868) when people started wrapping them in seaweed, or nori, to avoid sticky fingers on the go.
-Japanese rice ball fillings have since come to include a variety of flavors, from traditional pickled plum to creamy seafood to tiny fish babies (er, cod roe).
+But the glorious reign of onigiri as we know them began in the Edo Period (1603–1868) when people started wrapping them in seaweed, or nori, to avoid sticky fingers on the go.

 Happily for us modern folk, onigiri are now sold at Japanese convenience stores everywhere for only ¥100 to ¥200.
 But you can also make them yourself pretty easily — and remember, as far as fillings go, anything you can stuff into a handful of rice is fair game.